 Those looking for more advanced features will find them in the broker’s Active Trading Pro platform.
 Plus, Fidelity is great for low account fees, and offers free stock and ETF trades too.

-Standard pricing for mutual funds: $49.95 on the buy and $0 to sell + free for Fidelity funds
+Standard pricing for mutual funds: Free for Fidelity funds, and $49.95 on the buy and $0 to sell transaction-fee funds

 Charles Schwab is strong in every category and caters well to customers from novice to expert.
 If you’re looking to buy the same mutual funds that you owned in your 401(k) or buy some of the cheaper Schwab-brand variants, then the broker will probably deliver with its thousands of no-transaction-fee funds.

 The customer service is excellent here as well, and if you’re looking to trade, you’ll probably find something to love on the highly customizable StreetSmart Edge trading platform.
-And yes, Schwab does offer free stock and ETF trades, too.
+And yes, Schwab does offer free stock and ETF trades, too, so you can add almost any company to your portfolio.

 Mutual fund highlight: More than 4,200 no-load, no-transaction fee mutual funds

-Standard pricing for mutual funds: 3 percent of trade value or $14.95 (whichever is less), with a $3,000 minimum initial purchase
+Standard pricing for mutual funds: Free for no-transaction-fee funds; otherwise, 3 percent of trade value or $14.95 (whichever is less), with a $3,000 minimum initial purchase

-Mutual fund highlight: More than 4,000 no-load, no-transaction fee mutual funds
+Mutual fund highlight: More than 8,300 no-transaction fee mutual funds

 Merrill Edge is a solid overall selection, because it offers a full range of brokerage services.
 However, it makes an especially great selection if you’re already a customer of its parent Bank of America.
 That’s because you can access all your accounts in one location and have quick transfers between your bank and brokerage accounts.
 Plus, you can access Merrill’s reps at many Bank of America locations.

-Standard pricing for mutual funds: $19.95 for online buys and sells; $29.95 for representative-assisted transactions
+Standard pricing for mutual funds: $0 for no-transaction-fee funds; otherwise, $19.95 for online buys and sells; $29.95 for representative-assisted transactions

 Mutual fund highlight: More than 2,400 no-load, no-transaction-fee mutual funds

 Vanguard is the granddaddy of retirement investing, blazing the trail for low-cost retirement investors everywhere.
-Vanguard not only charges $0 for stock and ETF trades but the entire Vanguard family of mutual funds is free, while the company discounts trades for other fund companies to $0 as well.
+Vanguard not only charges $0 for stock and ETF trades but the entire Vanguard family of mutual funds is free (and free even if you need a broker’s assistance to place a trade), while the company discounts trades for other fund companies to $0 as well if they’re on the no-transaction-fee list.
+Otherwise, commissions will run $8-$20 per trade, though customers with more than $1 million in Vanguard funds will receive their first 25 trades free.

 If you’re a buy-and-hold long-term investor, Vanguard is an excellent vehicle for you, because you know it’s always going to look for ways to serve its customers.

-Standard pricing for mutual funds: Free for Vanguard family funds; $8-$20 for others
+Standard pricing for mutual funds: Free for Vanguard family funds and other no-transaction-fee funds; $8-$20 for others